Open your account now

 Here's how to take the first steps on your college savings journey.

 Step 1: Find out if The Vanguard 529 Plan is your best option

 Step 2: Choose your investments

-If you're saving for higher education, after figuring out your comfort with risk, consider an age-based option to make investing as easy as possible.
+If you're saving for higher education, after figuring out your comfort with risk, consider a Target Enrollment Portfolio to make investing as easy as possible.

 Step 3: Open your 529 account

 - Your personal information (name, address, Social Security number, etc.).

 - Your beneficiary's name, birth date, and Social Security number.